samchungy/zod-openapi/README.md

 ### Creating Components

-OpenAPI allows you to define reusable [components](https://swagger.io/docs/specification/components/) and this library allows you to replicate that in a simple way.
+OpenAPI allows you to define reusable [components](https://swagger.io/docs/specification/components/) and this library allows you to replicate that in two separate ways.

+1. Auto registering schema
+2. Manually registering schema

 #### Schema

 If we take the example in `createDocument` and instead create `title` as follows

+##### Auto Registering Schema

 ```typescript
 const title = z.string().openapi({